RonenNess/Shaku/README.md

 - Added option to delegate gamepad input into base key events.
 - Improved Input manager error logs.

+# 1.6.5

+- Optimized gfx by caching rendering region internally.
+- Added log warning if couldn't get WebGL2 and fallback to WebGL1.

 # License

 *Shaku* is licensed under the permissive MIT license, so you can use it for any purpose (including commercially) and it should be compatible with most common licenses.